Human Nutritional Sciences (HNSC)

 HNSC 4100 Current Issues in Food and Human Nutrition 3 cr

 Integration of current issues in food and human nutritional sciences.
-Emphasis on ethics, equity, economics, and professional approaches to challenges in food and human nutritional sciences using case studies, team work, and scientific communication to specialists and the public.
+Emphasis on ethics, equity, economics, and professional approaches to challenges in food and human nutritional sciences using case studies, teamwork, and scientific communication to specialists and the public.
 This is a capstone course restricted to students in year 4 of the B.Sc.
 Human Nutritional Sciences degree programs.
 May not be held with FOOD 4100 or AGRI 4100 or the former HNSC 4160.

 PR/CR: A minimum grade of C is required unless otherwise indicated.

-Prerequisite: HNSC 2000 (or the former HMEC 2000) and Faculty approval.
+Prerequisite: HNSC 2000 (or the former HMEC 2000).

-Prerequisite: HNSC 2000 (or the former HMEC 2000) and Faculty approval.
+Prerequisite: HNSC 2000 (or the former HMEC 2000).

 Equiv To: HNSC 4160